SHTFDad may collect a share of sales or other compensation from the links on this page.

-But in cities where buildings can collapse, drainage systems can go out of hand, and desperate populations vying for limited resources, the only way to get through it all seems to be in getting out.
-It may sound easier said than done, because getting out of an urban jungle requires ultimate survival skills and a will that will never give up.
+In cities where buildings can collapse, drainage systems can go out of hand, and desperate populations are vying for limited resources, the only way to get through it all seems to be in getting out.
+It may sound easier said than done because getting out of an urban jungle requires ultimate survival skills and a will that will never give up.

 To get out, you will need to learn essential urban skills that will help you every step of the way.